 Best known for:

-Dr Deborah Cohen is an award winning medically qualified TV, print and radio reporter.
-UK Correspondent for BBC Newsnight focusing on health, science and social policy.
+Dr Deborah Cohen is an award winning medically qualified TV, print and radio reporter, Science Editor, ITN focussing on climate change, environment, medicine and technology.

-Dr Deborah Cohen is the former investigations editor of the BMJ.
+ITN Science Editor, Deborah is the former investigations editor of the BMJ.
 As investigations editor of the BMJ, much of her work has focused on drug and medical device regulation, access to clinical data, cost of medicines, research integrity and conflicts of interest.
 She has collaborated on documentaries with the BBC Panorama and Newsnight, Channel 4 News and Dispatches, The Telegraph, as well has having worked with the Cochrane Collaboration.

 Dr Deborah Cohen is a hugely experienced writer and editor having edited academic sections of The BMJ and written for publications including the Telegraph, the Guardian, BBC Online and Index on Censorship.
 She has reported about health and science from variety of places including Ethiopia, Kenya, Ghana and the Palestinian territories.
 As The BMJ’s first investigations editor – the first of its kind on a medical journal Deborah was charged with establishing the journals reputation for conducting in-house and collaborative investigations with major broadcasters, print and online media.